 Account status tile

 The account status tile lists all of your transaction monitors.
 The Total time may appear yellow or red if the monitor has experienced recent errors.
-Clicking on any one row brings up a new dashboard specific for that monitor with more detailed tables and graphs for the step timing and error types for the selected monitor.
+Clicking on any one row brings up a new dashboard specific for that monitor with more detailed tables and graphs for the step timing and error types.

 Uptime and confirmed errors